Rudxain/Rudxain.github.io/index.md

 - [Soundcloud profile](https://soundcloud.com/Rudxain)
 - [Great Internet Mersenne Prime Search](https://www.mersenne.org).
 My user ID is private, and AFAIK my profile has no URL.
 I used to grind CPUs with Prime95, hoping to get some money, or at least help humanity get better crypto-security
 - [My Llamalab Automate](https://llamalab.com/automate/community/flows/42921) user-ID is #34225.
 A [JSON containing IDs of all my flows](https://llamalab.com/automate/community/api/v1/users/34225/flows) is available
-- Samsung.
-I just wanted a dark theme on my Galaxy J3 Mission (it had Android 8), so I installed the most "vanilla"/"faithful" theme (I don't remember the name, but it was "high contrast").
-Now I'm forced to have a S-account because Samsung sucks
 - [Roblox profile (RFS_Roblox)](https://roblox.com/users/323158352/profile).
 I only played with my siblings, and I created my account before inventing the "Rudxain" username/alias.
 - [TotalJerkFace/FancyForce profile (RFSwerewolf)](https://totaljerkface.com/profile.tjf?uid=6050400).
 I played Happy Wheels a lot back in the day.
 My username was inspired by "The Werehog" from the game Sonic Unleashed (very underrated Sega game)
 - My RobTop-Games/Boomlings username is "Rudxain" (it was "RFS", before I changed it, now [someone else](https://gdbrowser.com/u/RFS) has that name).
 [My Geometry Dash profile](https://gdbrowser.com/u/Rudxain).
 I didn't had the chance to play Boomlings, but I knew about the game before RobTop removed it from G Play Store, all thanks to GD.